comparetogitadm/compareToGit/README.md

 # compareToGit
-a tool to compare a directory to a git directory (possibly with diferent structure) and see the differences from a commit-Id
+a tool to compare a directory to a git directory (possibly with different structure) and see the differences from a commit-Id